-The firm has carried out a review of the effectiveness of the internal quality control systems through a review of a representative sample of audit files (IQCR) during the year and has taken into account:
+The Firm has carried out a review of the effectiveness of the internal quality control systems through a review of a representative sample of 5 audit files (IQCR) during the year and has taken into account:

-- the findings from regulatory inspections - reports from GTIL on the firm's quality control systems - the findings of the firm's internal audit reviews on the operation of quality management systems and the management of risk across the firm.
+- the findings from regulatory inspections - reports from GTIL on the Firm's quality control systems - the findings of the Firm's internal audit reviews on the operation of quality management systems and the management of risk across the Firm.

-This year's review has also taken into account the tax and advisory practice of the firm.
+This year's review has also taken into account the tax and advisory practice of the Firm, by selecting 1 engagement from each service line.